uPortal-Attic/uportal-app-framework/docs/injecting-dependencies.md

 ```

 It just returns an object with paths and shims with the relative path (webapp being the working directory here) to the artifacts.
-To learn more about how `app-config.js`works, check out [/config.js](https://github.com/UW-Madison-DoIT/uw-frame/blob/master/uw-frame-components/config.js) in uw-frame's source code.
+To learn more about how `app-config.js`works, check out [/config.js](https://github.com/UW-Madison-DoIT/uw-frame/blob/master/components/config.js) in uportal-app-framework's source code.
 It takes the returned object from `app-config.js` and merges it in with the frame configuration.

 ## Injecting the angular module into your app